dominicsayers/json_validation/README.md

-# JsonValidator
+# JsonValidation

-JsonValidator validates JSON according to a [JSON Schema](http://json-schema.org/documentation.html).
+JsonValidation validates JSON according to a [JSON Schema](http://json-schema.org/documentation.html).

 It is designed to validate as quickly as possible.